intershop/intershop-pwa/docs/guides/migrations.md

 ## 3.3 to 4.0

 The Intershop PWA now uses Node.js 18.15.0 LTS with the corresponding npm version 9.5.0 and the `"lockfileVersion": 3,`.
-To migrate to this version it is advised to delete the locale `package-lock.json` beforehand.
+To migrate to this version, it is advised to delete the locale `package-lock.json` beforehand.

 The project was updated to work with Angular 15.
-This includes the removal of the Browserslist configuration, an updated TypeScript compiler `target` to `ES2022` and adaptions of the Schematics configurations and tests.
+This includes the removal of the Browserslist configuration, an updated TypeScript compiler `target` to `ES2022`, and adaptions of the Schematics configurations and tests.
-In addition all other dependencies where updated as well and resulted in necessary Stylelint and Jest tests adaptions.
+In addition, all other dependencies were updated as well and resulted in necessary Stylelint and Jest test adaptions.

-The placeholder for theme specific assets and styles has been changed from `placeholder` to `theme_placeholder`.
+The placeholder for theme-specific assets and styles has been changed from `placeholder` to `theme_placeholder`.
-If this is used in any customization, update all paths, which are using the old theme placeholder e.g. `src/styles/themes/placeholder` to `src/styles/themes/theme_placeholder`.
+If this is used in any customization, update all paths which are using the old theme placeholder, e.g., `src/styles/themes/placeholder` to `src/styles/themes/theme_placeholder`.

-The injection token `LOCAL_TRANSLATIONS` is introduced to use local translation files within the custom [ICM translation loader](https://github.com/intershop/intershop-pwa/blob/4.0.0/src/app/core/utils/translate/icm-translate-loader.ts).
+The injection token `LOCAL_TRANSLATIONS` was introduced to use local translation files within the custom [ICM translation loader](https://github.com/intershop/intershop-pwa/blob/4.0.0/src/app/core/utils/translate/icm-translate-loader.ts).
 A factory function is provided in the [`internationalization.module.ts`](https://github.com/intershop/intershop-pwa/blob/4.0.0/src/app/core/internationalization.module.ts) to decide which json file with translation keys should be used for a given language.

 ```typescript